-For many people, Jesusita Trail is their favorite hike in the Santa Barbara Ranger District of Los Padres National Forest.
+For many people, Los Padres National Forest’s Jesusita Trail is their favorite hike on the south facing slope of the Santa Ynez mountains adjacent to Santa Barbara.
 After traversing an open meadow area, the lower portion of the trail features a beautiful creek (San Roque Creek) and cooling, oak-filled shade.
 This is a great destination in itself.
 For stunning views and a rigorous hike or run, the trail continues uphill to Inspiration Point and beyond to Mission Creek.

 Watching for birds, other animals, wildflowers, and diverse plants is very rewarding.
 This is a special destination.